-Additionally, the subset of 20 soybean lines used in the field were challenged along with a susceptible check line, Dwight, and a moderately resistant with S. sclerotiorum in the greenhouse this past winter to assess their genetic resistance.
+Additionally, the subset of 20 soybean lines evaluated in the field, along with commercial lines, and susceptible and moderately resistant lines developed as check lines by Dr. Damon Smith’s Lab were inoculated with S. sclerotiorum in the greenhouse this past winter to assess their genetic resistance.
 Three MN isolates with a range of aggressiveness were used.
-A cut petiole method was used to challenge plants Differential genetic susceptibility was observed among the lines as indicated by the area under the disease progress curve (a metric of disease progression across time, figure 4). as was done for Goal 1.
-The third round was completed in April and data analysis is in figure 4 below.
+A cut petiole method was used to challenge plants and lesion progress was measured for 14 days post inoculation.
+Differential genetic susceptibility was observed among the lines as indicated by the area under the disease progress curve (a metric of disease progression across time, figure 4).